EGI-Federation/documentation/content/en/internal/helpdesk/features/report-generator/_index.md

 ### Timestamps and metrics

-- submit time stamp: time stamp when the ticket is submitted
+- submit timestamp: timestamp when the ticket is submitted
-- assign time stamp: time stamp when a ticket gets assigned to a support unit
+- assign timestamp: timestamp when a ticket gets assigned to a support unit
-- response time stamp: time stamp when the ticket status changes from "assigned" to any other status value or the ticket gets re-assigned to another support unit
+- response timestamp: timestamp when the ticket status changes from "assigned" to any other status value or the ticket gets re-assigned to another support unit
-- expected response time stamp: time stamp when a ticket should have changed the status to any other status value than "assigned" or be re-assigned to another support unit at latest
+- expected response timestamp: timestamp when a ticket should have changed the status to any other status value than "assigned" or be re-assigned to another support unit at latest
-- solution time stamp: time stamp when the status changes to either "solved" or "unsolved"
+- solution timestamp: timestamp when the status changes to either "solved" or "unsolved"

 #### Response time